BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 >There is neither a medium without form nor a form without medium.
 >The difference of mutual dependency and independency is pivotal. -- Niklas Luhmann {cite}`luhmann:1986`

-What is art and what makes an artwork an artwork?
+What is art, and what qualifies a creation as a work of art?
-Even as someone who is not educated in the history of art or any other field of art-related theory such as aesthetics, this question makes me restless.
+Even without formal education in art history or aesthetics, I find this question compelling.
-In my opinion, good art reveals something unspeakable about my own *throwness*.
+In my view, good art communicates an ineffable truth about our existence.
-It irritates, it breaks rules and laws by giving us a glimpse into the *infinite*.
+It challenges and disrupts by offering a glimpse into what we may call infinite or illusionary.
-Confronted with something beyond understanding, we stand there in awe; feeling relieved and in total connection with what is.
+In the presence of the truly transcendent, we stand in awe, feeling both a sense of relief and a profound connection to the essence of being.
-This description is an unspecific expression of a feeling but that is the point: I cannot write down what it means to me.
+This description may be a vague articulation of a sensation, but that is precisely the point: The essence of what art means to me is beyond the confines of language.

-The German sociologist Niklas Luhmann gave us a rather theoretical but much more helpful analysis of art by relating it to his concept of medium and form.
+The German sociologist Niklas Luhmann gave us a rather abstract but helpful analysis of art by relating it to his concept of *medium* and *form* inspired by Fritz Heider.
-According to him, a medium consists of a large number of elements or, in the case of the time dimension, events.
+According to him, a medium consists of: a large number of elements or, in the context of time, events.
-In fact, there are so many elements within a medium that any cognition has to operate by selection.
+There are so many elements within a medium that cognition must necessarily operate by selection.
+The term 'element' should not be mistaken for natural constants like particles or souls, which can be objectively observed.
+Instead, elements are units that are constructed---distinguished by an observing system.
+Moreover, these elements cannot determine themselves; they are subjected to what is known as *coupling*.
-Forms, on the other hand, emerge by the concentration of dependency relations between elements.
+Forms, conversely, arise through the concentration of dependency relations between elements, which the medium itself must support.
-These relations have to be supported by the medium.
-The *loose coupling* and *separability* of elements of the medium lead to this effect.
+It is the *loose coupling* and *separability* of a medium's elements that lead to the emergence of form.
-We do not perceive the medium itself but the form which coordinates elements within the medium.
+We do not perceive the medium itself, but rather the form, which coordinates elements within the medium.

+Luhmann's constructivism replaces concepts of inside and outside, of object and subject, with the distinction between medium and form, which is always constructed by a system.
+Medium and form require a system reference; without it, they do not exist.
+They are not things in themselves.
+Like information, they are a product internal to the system.
+Furthermore, there is no medium without form and no form without medium---a medium can only be recognized by the contingency of form construction (Formbildung) it enables.
+The loose coupling of a medium's elements refers to the wide range of possible relations or connections that are still compatible with the unity of an element, for example, the number of sensible sentences that can be formed from a given word.

+Luhmann's constructivism replaces the thing-oriented or thing-ontological differentiation of an inside and outside, of object and subject with the **distinction** of medium and form which is always constructed by a system.
+Medium and form require a systemreference without they do not exist.
+They are not *things for themselves*!
+Like information they are a systeminternal product.
+Furthermore, there is no medium without form and no form without medium.
+The loose coupling of elements of a medium refers to an open majority of possible relations or connections which are still compatible with the unit of an element, e.g. the number of sensible sentences which can be formed by a given word.

 Luhmann defines medium in relation to form, i.e., relatively.
 Therefore, forms can be the medium of a new form.